 Ever since Netflix dropped its adaptation of My Chemical Romance frontman Gerard Way and Gabriel Bá's comic book The Umbrella Academy, fans simply can't get enough of the superpowered, time-traveling, apocalypse-stopping Hargreeves family.
 The show, from Steve Blackman (Altered Carbon, Legion) and Jeremy Slater (The Exorcist), about an inexplicable event that led 43 superpowered babies to be born on the same day to women who showed no signs of pregnancy in 1989—specifically the seven adopted and trained to eventually save the world by the elusive Sir Reginald Hargreeves—has been a quirky, explosive adventure (and a consistent hit for the streamer) now for two seasons.

 In the sci-fi show's run thus far, the fam had to put a stop to the apocalypse not once, but twice—but their work protecting the universe seems far from over.
-Considering Season 2's surprising finale, it's fair to wonder what the next mission is for Vanya, Five, Klaus, Allison, Diego, Ben, and Luther.
-So, when will The Umbrella Academy be back in session?
+Considering Season 2's surprising finale and how popular the series is, it was only inevitable when Netflix renewed the series in November 2020.
+It's fair to wonder what the next mission is for all of the siblings—so when will The Umbrella Academy be back in session?
 Here's what we know so far.

 When will Season 3 of The Umbrella Academy be released?

 It sure seems like a long wait since fans have been back in the warm embrace of the Hargreeves since Season 2 aired in summer 2020, but not even they could use their time-traveling skills to jump ahead of the pandemic to film Season 3.
 That said, after nearly two years of waiting, we finally have a premiere date: June 22, 2022!